IBM/spring-boot-continuous-delivery/Readme.md

 ## Prerequisite

-A Bluemix account is required to complete this lab.
+1. A Bluemix account is required to complete this lab.

     To sign up for a new account visit [Bluemix.net](https://console.ng.bluemix.net/ "Welcome to Bluemix")

+2. A Slack team is an **optional** requirement to complete this lab.

+    To sign up for a new team visit [slack.com](https://slack.com/)

 ## Steps